rust-lang/cargo-bisect-rustc/TUTORIAL.md

 > artifacts for future runs.
 They are stored in the normal location for your
 > toolchains in `RUSTUP_HOME`.

+After that is going to automatically search for the commit that introduced the regression.

-## Regressing to a PR
+## Finding a regression between commits

-But wait, we can do better!
+We can also just ask the tool to look between commits if that's what we want.
 As long as the regression wasn't too long ago, we can find the exact PR that caused the regression.
 Use git hashes from the rustc repo's log as the start/end parameters.
 They must be from bors on the master branch.

 To find a list of all such usable commit hashes, we can use `git log` in the